Extraordinary (TV series): Production

 Emma Moran developed Extraordinary while completing her Master of Arts in Screenwriting at the University of Manchester, from which she graduated in 2020.
 Alongside Wedding Season, Extraordinary was on the first slate of UK productions to be commissioned by Disney+ under the Star brand, as announced in April 2021.
 Sally Woodward Gentle, Lee Morris, and Charles Dawson of Sid Gentle Films as well as Johanna Devereaux of Disney+ executive produced the series.
 Charlie Palmer served as producer.
+Toby MacDonald and Jennifer Sheridan directed across both series'.
+Episode six in series one was directed by Nadia Amrani.

 The cast were announced in December 2021, with Máiréad Tyers set to lead the series alongside Sofia Oxenham, Bilal Hasna, and Luke Rollason.
 Also joining the cast were Siobhán McSweeney, Safia Oakley-Green, and Robbie Gee.
 At the 2023 Edinburgh Television Festival, it was announced Julian Barratt, Rosa Robson, and Kwaku Mills had joined the cast of Extraordinary for its second season.
 Derek Jacobi would also make a voice cameo.

 Principal photography took place in London.

 Release

-First look images of the television series were released in November 2022.
-It was later followed by a trailer in December.
-The first season was released on 25 January 2023 and consisted of eight episodes.
+First-look images for the series were released in November 2022.
+A trailer was released in December 2022, providing the first full preview of the series’ premise and characters.

+The first series premiered on 25 January 2023, and consisted of eight episodes released simultaneously across Disney+ internationally, Star+ in Latin America, and Hulu in the United States.
+The series was renewed for a second series prior to its premiere.

-In late 2023, Disney+ struck a deal with media company ITV to licence Extraordinary (amongst other shows) to the company's UK streamer ITVX.
-The show is also set to get a linear broadcast on ITV2.
-The first season was released on ITVX on 12 February 2024.
+In late 2023, Disney+ entered into a licensing agreement with ITV to make several of its titles, including Extraordinary, available on the UK streaming platform ITVX, with additional planned linear broadcast on ITV2.
+The first series was made available on ITVX on 12 February 2024.

-Series 2 debuted on March 6, 2024.
+The second series premiered on 6 March 2024.

-The series was discontinued after two series.
+In January 2025, it was confirmed that the series would not be renewed beyond two series, effectively concluding the show.

 Reception

 Critical response

-For the first season, Rotten Tomatoes reported an approval rating of 100% based on 23 reviews, with an average rating of 7.10/10.
-The website's critics consensus reads, "Amiable and cleverly constructed, Extraordinary grounds the fantastical and makes it all the more accessible and thrilling as a result."
-Metacritic gave the series a weighted average score of 74 out of 100 based on 9 critic reviews, indicating "generally favorable reviews".
+For the first series, Rotten Tomatoes reported an approval rating of 100% based on 23 reviews, with an average rating of 7.10/10.
+The site's critics consensus stated, "Amiable and cleverly constructed, Extraordinary grounds the fantastical and makes it all the more accessible and thrilling as a result."
+On Metacritic, the series has a weighted average score of 74 out of 100 based on 9 critic reviews, indicating "generally favorable reviews".

-Judy Berman of Time called Extraordinary an "instant classic among superhero comedies", writing, "True to its title, Extraordinary combines and tweaks familiar tropes into something genuinely unique."
-Keith Watson of Metro gave Extraordinary a grade of 4 out of 5 stars, saying, "Every once in a while there's a superpower show that promises to breathe fresh life into the over-exploited arena and Emma Moran's fresh comedy Extraordinary, which slyly exploits the genre in much the manner of The Boys (with way less budget), stands out from the crowd."
-Polly Conway of Common Sense Media gave Extraordinary a grade of 4 out of 5 stars, describing it as an "amusing teen comedy".
+Critical commentary highlighted the series’ use of the superhero genre to explore everyday life and relationships.
+Judy Berman of Time described it as an "instant classic among superhero comedies", noting that it "combines and tweaks familiar tropes into something genuinely unique".
+Keith Watson of Metro awarded the series 4 out of 5 stars, praising its subversion of superhero conventions and comparing its tone to The Boys, albeit with a smaller production scale.
+Polly Conway of Common Sense Media also gave the series 4 out of 5 stars, describing it as an "amusing teen comedy".